Resolution 3925 - REPEALS RESO 3922 and Adopts Application Process for Tax Increment Assistance50

 by such contractor or builder:

-DATE To BE
+DATE TO BE

 PROJECT LOCATION AMOUNT COMPLETED

-e. outstanding construction -contract bids of such contractor or
+e.
+Outstanding construction -contract bids of such contractor or

 builder: